GollyGood/dstack-drupal/README.md

 # dstack-drupal
-Prototypical basic drupal configuration with drush support used to validate drupal integration points
+Prototypical Drupal configuration with drush support used to validate drupal integration points for dStack